 Tip #2: Be concise and convincing

 My greatest accomplishment is my previous research paper.
 Due to a few circumstances, the samples that my team was working on did not come out perfectly.
 My team almost gave up and decided to go with the results due to the time constraint.
 However, I urged them not to give in and volunteered to experiment one last time.
 I stayed up the whole night with two other members and experimented a few more times.
 The result came out perfectly.

 7. Share With Us Your Experience With Anything Related To This Field

 Interviewers are more interested in candidates with background knowledge or experience in the position offered.

 Tip #1: State any good experience you had while working in a laboratory

 Tip #2: Be professional in stating your feelings

-During my internship, I was able to learn from one of the top researchers there.
+During my internship, I learned from one of the top researchers there.
 We learned a lot of new experiences and performed a new experiment under her supervision.
-The experiment revolved around researching toxicity effects of extracts on zebrafish embryos.
-The internship was only for two weeks but it was a great experience for us to apply all sorts of knowledge we had while working in a laboratory.
+The experiment revolved around researching the toxicity effects of extracts on zebrafish embryos.
+The internship was only for two weeks, but it was a great experience to apply all sorts of knowledge we had while working in a laboratory.

 8. Do You Have Any Experience Working With Someone Who Is Not On The Same Page As You?

-Candidates’ answer may display if they can cooperate with people well or not.
+Candidates’ answers may display if they can cooperate with people well or not.